 - Before beginning a canning project, it's important make sure that you have a clean work space and that you have everything set up and ready to go.
 Place your jars in your dishwasher on the high heat setting, without soap, in order to sterilize them.
 If you don't have a dishwasher, you can sterilize them by placing them in a large pot of boiling water for 5 minutes.

 - Fill a large pot ¾ of the way full with water and begin to bring to a boil over high heat.
-Clean your cucumbers under running water, and lay out the ingredients you'll need.
+Clean your cucumbers under running water, then lay out the ingredients you'll need.

 - Add vinegar, water, sugar, and salt to a saucepan, and then make your spice bag.
 Do this by doubling cheese cloth and tying your spices inside with butcher's twine.
 Place the spice bag in the pot with your vinegar mixture and make sure that it's submerged in the pickling liquid.
 Bring the liquid up to a simmer, and simmer for 15 minutes, stirring occasionally.